ipikuka/remark-flexible-code-titles/README.md

 </div>
 ```

+### Another flexible usage:

-**Another flexible usage:** You can use this plugin without providing _no title_, _no container_ with the options `{title: false, container: false}` just for only correcting the line range strings and using this kind of parameters if no language provided in markdown.
+You can use this plugin without providing _no title_, _no container_ with the options `{title: false, container: false}` just for only correcting the _line range strings_ and using this kind of parameters **if no language provided in markdown**.
 Hey, that is the flexibility this plugin's name comes from :).

 ## Syntax tree